MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/microsoft365-signin.png" alt-text="Sign in":::

    > [!TIP]
    > You can select **Create a Microsoft 365 Testing Tenant** to learn about Microsoft 365 Developer Program.
-Your default web browser opens to let you sign-in to your Microsoft 365 account with your credentials.
+Your default web browser opens to let you sign in to your Microsoft 365 account with your credentials.

 4. Select **Install** to install the development certificate for localhost.